10,95 €

 • Format: ePub

-A sweeping history of one of the nation's most important African American churches and a profound story of courage and grace amidst the fight for racial justice-from Pulitzer Prize-winning journalist Kevin Sack Few people beyond South Carolina's Lowcountry knew of Emanuel African Methodist Episcopal Church in Charleston-Mother Emanuel-before the night of June 17, 2015, when a twenty-one-year-old white supremacist walked into Bible study and slaughtered the church's charismatic pastor and eight other worshippers.
-Although the shooter had targeted the first A.M.E. church in the South in order to…mehr
+A sweeping history of one of the nation's most important African American churches and a profound story of courage and grace amid the fight for racial justice Few people beyond South Carolina's Lowcountry knew of Emanuel African Methodist Episcopal Church in Charleston-Mother Emanuel-before the night of June 17, 2015, when a twenty-one-year-old white supremacist walked into Bible study and slaughtered the church's charismatic pastor and eight worshippers.
+Although the shooter had targeted Mother Emanuel-the first AME church in the South-to agitate racial strife, he could not have anticipated…mehr

 • Geräte: eReader